How to Use Emojis in Emails

 - emojis should complement the content of the subject line and of the email;

 - put emojis within the first 20 characters for mobile devices;

 - be polite — avoid using rude or ambiguous emojis;

 - add spaces between emojis, otherwise, they will be displayed as “???”;

 - just 3 emojis at a time, as most ESPs will show only three of them.
 If you want to tell a story by using let’s say 6 or 7 emojis, then make sure to alternate three emojis and a word.
 This way it will work;

 - test your subject lines to see what it will look like in most email clients;

 - perform A/B testing to see which emojis work better for your audience;

 - justify customers’ trust.
-When you decide to add a lightning to your subject line, you must have something really urgent and important to say.
+When you decide to add a flash of lightning to your subject line, you must have something really urgent and important to say.
 If you use the emoji of a present, be sure to provide recipients with satisfactory discounts.

 Lately, subject lines in our Inboxes have got more expressive for emojis and emoticons in them — and this brings better results to companies.
 But as long as many brands are still afraid of using them or simply neglect for other reasons, you have all chances to stand out among others in recipients’ Inboxes.